 It could be an angle placed on news stories about state organizations or policies that are financed by state leadership themselves.
-There is no better example of this than the Xinhua News Agency – the mouthpiece of the Peoples Republic of China, or TASS, the news agency owned by the Russian government.
+There is no better example of this than the Xinhua News Agency, the mouthpiece of the Peoples Republic of China.
+Or Telegraph Agency of the Soviet Union (TASS), the news agency owned by the Russian government.

-This was especially apparent during the 2016 U.S. Presidential election.
-Media corporate owners contributed significant campaign contributions to their favored candidates on one hand, while on the other they published news stories with a positive spin for their own favored candidate.
+This is especially apparent during every US Presidential election.
+Media corporate owners contribute significant campaign contributions to their favored candidates on one hand.
+On the other hand, they published news stories with a positive spin for their own favored candidate.
 CNN, Fox News, MSNBC, The New Yorker, and The Blaze are just a few examples.

 So are there still any unbiased news sources?
 Thankfully, there are.

-The Associated Press founded in 1846, is a renowned global news organization with 52 Pulitzer Prizes under its belt.
-It is and has always been the epitome of clear and unbiased global journalism and reporting.
+The Associated Press was founded in 1846 and remains a renowned global news organization with 52 Pulitzer Prizes under its belt.
+It is and has always been the epitome of clear and unbiased news journalism and reporting.
 It is actually where most journalists seek out their own news stories to report on.

 “The language we use: Whenever possible, we want to emphasize specifics rather than generalizations or labels.
 Let’s say what we know to be true and what is false, based on our reporting.”

-A similar contrast can be made with Fox News, the bastion of Conservative news reporting.
+A contrast to this can be made with Fox News, the bastion of Conservative news reporting.